Draskeer/TicTacToe_AI_Py/README.md

 # TicTacToe_AI_Py
-Artificial Intelligence using Minimax Algorithme
+## Artificial Intelligence using Minimax Algorithme

+Made By Alarçon Tom in one week.